Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 Born in Zurich, Switzerland, Frey received his architecture diploma in 1924 from the Institute of Technology in Winterthur, Switzerland.
 Frey apprenticed with the architect A. J. Arter in Zurich and worked in construction during school vacations.
 From 1924 through 1928 Frey worked in Belgium then was the first American to work for Corbusier, designing the Villa Savoye project among others.
 In 1928 Frey came to the US.
 Corbusier helped him get a job with architect A. Lawrence Kocher, also the managing editor of Architectural Record.

 From 1935 to 1937 Frey worked with John Porter Clark under the firm name of Van Pelt and Lind Architects as both were yet unlicensed in California.
 April 1937 saw Frey briefly return to work on the Museum of Modern Art in New York.
-In 1939 he and wife Marion returned to Palm Springs to resume his collaboration with Clark, which was to continue for nearly twenty more years.
+In 1939 he and wife Marion returned to Palm Springs to resume his collaboration with John Porter Clark, which was to continue for nearly twenty more years.
 Frey and Marion divorced in 1945 and neither remarried.
 At the end of World War II Palm Springs' population almost tripled, and the city experienced a building boom as an escape for Hollywood and a winter haven for east coast industrialists.
 The city became a resort community and Frey and Clark, and their staff including Robson Chambers, were well-positioned to capitalize on this growth.
-Significant buildings by Frey during this period include the Palm Springs Aerial Tramway Valley Station, Palm Springs City Hall, and Tramway Gas Station (now a visitor center).
+Significant buildings by Frey during this period include the Palm Springs Aerial Tramway Valley Station, Palm Springs City Hall, and Tramway Gas Station (now a Palm Springs visitor center).

 USModernist

 1931 - The Aluminaire House.
 Designed for a New York City exhibition by Frey and A. Lawrence Kocher.
 This, the first metal prefab house, was assembled in ten days in the Grand Central Palace that was adjacent to Grand Central Station.
 The expo opened on April 18th 1931 for one week.
 Over 100,000 people toured.
 Henry Russel Hitchcock and Philip Johnson included the house in the Museum of Modern Art, "Modern Architecture; an international exhibition" in 1932.
+Sold to architect Wallace K. Harrison who moved it to Huntington NY for a guest house.
+After escaping demolition by a new owner in 1986, it was moved to the New York Institute of Technology, and after a number of years they transferred it to the Aluminaire House Foundation to relocate it as a museum.
+In April 2012, the house was again dismantled and stored in a container in Ronkonkoma NY.

 USModernist

 1932 - The Georgia Ralph / Gabrielle Barbarin House, 71 Interlaken Road, Stamford CT.
 Designed with Lawrence Kocher.
 In 1944, they moved to NYC.
 Then the house fell off the Frey radar.
-It's still around, somewhat modified.
+It's still around, modified.
 Sold to Barbara Calyanis.

 USModernist